CarbonInfinity/AiiDA-on-AWS/Section1/aws-cluster-setup.md

 ```
 This time you should be able to enter the head node.

-If so Congratulations!
+If so, congratulations!
 Your HPC cluster is now configured and you are ready to connect AiiDA to it.

-Move on to the next [section](../Section2/2.%20Connecting%20AiiDA%20to%20the%20cluster.md).
+Move on to the next [section](../Section2/connecting-aiida.md).